Relaxed riverside living offering splendid parkland, cosy pubs and independent cafés

 Submitted by Giles

-Tourists flock from all over the world to see the Cutty Sark.
-You can get up close to the clipper and visit the museum of her history.
+Not only the venue for the Greenwich office Xmas jumper photo, you can get up close to the clipper and visit the museum of her history.
+Also

 Submitted by Martha